Bisset History, Family Crest & Coats of Arms

-hereditary surnames in Scotland were the patronymic surnames, which are derived from the father's given name, and metronymic surnames, which are derived from the mother's given name.
+The earliest forms of hereditary surnames in Scotland were the patronymic surnames, which are derived from the father's given name, and metronymic surnames, which are derived from the mother's given name.
 Scottish patronymic names emerged as early as the mid-9th century.
 The patronyms were derived from a variety of given names that were of many different origins.
-The surname Bisset is derived from the ancient Teutonic personal name Biset, whose meaning is now lost.
+The surname Bisset is derived from the name "Byset or Bisset, a baronial name well known both in England and Normandy, and though not written in Domesday, to be met with as early as the reign of Henry I. William Biset, in 1130, held lands in Nottinghamshire and Derbyshire."

 Early Origins of the Bisset family